Hoggis/pythonML/README.md

 Each of the sections will have their own README which will describe what is in each section.

+All of the work is done with Jupyter Notebooks, but uploaded as Python files

 ## Main objectives of this project
 - Refresh knowledge with NumPy, Pandas, Matplotlib, Seaborn
 - Become comfortable with Machine Learning